thebrubaker/colony/README.md

 Colony is a colony / survival / simulation game written in Go.
 The game is currently experimental and a work in progress.

+## Quick Backstory

-The premise is your colonist has woken up from cryosleep alone on a new planet.
+Your colonist has woken up from cryosleep alone on a new planet.
 Your mission was to be one of the first to colonize the planet.
 Unfortunately things haven't gone as planned.
-Your colonist wakes up alone, and it appears others have already looted your supply and technology.
+Your colonist wakes up alone, and it appears others have already looted your supplies and technology.

-Slowly build your colony from the ground up despite this setback.
-Create a settlement, hunt for food, recruit new colonists, and discover advanced technology hidden away.
+You will have to slowly build your colony from the ground up despite this setback.
+Hunt for food, create a settlement, recruit new colonists, and discover advanced technology hidden away.
 But be careful.
-There seems to be some strange, dangerous creatures roaming about.
+Not everyone is friendly, and there appears to be some strange, dangerous creatures roaming about.
 Maybe something much worse.

 ## Planned technical features include

 - gRPC API for streaming game and sending in commands
 - Fully documented API for automating the game while you are away
-- Multiplayer support to play with or against others
+- Multiplayer support to play with others
-- OAuth support enabling custom API-driven clients such as voice commands and push notifications
+- OAuth support enabling custom API-driven clients such as voice commands, push notifications and custom clients

 ## Planned game features include

 - Utility-based decision trees.
+Colonists have a mind of their own, but you can command them to attempt certain tasks.
 Assign colonists to leadership roles to improve coordinated effort.
-- Construct farms, mines, workshops, fortificatons, trade depots and other buildings to sustain your colonists needs and desires
+- Crafting and Construction.
+Build farms, mines, workshops, fortificatons, trade depots and other buildings to sustain your colonists needs and desires
-- Train your colonists and prepare them for battle from raiders, bugs and worse things crawling in the dark recesses of the planet
+- Combat.
+Train your colonists and prepare them for battle from raiders, dangerous animals and much, much worse things crawling in the dark recesses of the planet
-- Raid hidden bunkers for advanced technology
+- Trade.
+Build a trade depot and send your colonists out to trade with other players.

 # How to start the game server